 Find Other Valuable Resources for “Top Red Flags Buyers Should Avoid When Purchasing a Home” from Real Estate Professionals Across the Country.
 Please check out the articles below, and please share across Social Media if you liked the articles.

 Conor MacEvilly has written an excellent article about why Rain is Your Friend When Buying a Home.
 If it is raining, this may uncover any water-related issues that the home has.
 You might see evidence of water staining on walls, ceiling, and around windows.

 Bill Gassett shares information about How Not to Let your Home Inspection Become a Deal Killer over at Realty Times.
 A home inspection may uncover significant defects in the home that can kill the deal, and these need to be remedied before the seller puts the home back on the market.

 There is no reason not to buy a home that has a septic system.
 Eric Jeanette has shared excellent information about Should You Purchase a Home with a Septic System.
 If it has been inspected before the purchase to ensure it is operational and ensure it is maintained, the septic system should operate efficiently for decades.

 Debbie Drummond has provided excellent information about Red Flags to Consider when Purchasing a Home.
 She talks about seeing a home with a price too good to be true, a history of flooding in the home, and the presence of mold.

 About the Author

-The above real estate article “How to Prep Your Home For a Quick Sale This Spring?” was written by Sharon Paxson at Newport Beach Real Estate.
+The above real estate article “Top Red Flags Buyers Should Avoid When Purchasing a Home” was written by Sharon Paxson at Newport Beach Real Estate.
 With experience since 2005 representing buyers, sellers, tenants, and landlords, we welcome the opportunity to serve you.